 A doctor inserts a special instrument through the urethra to remove part of the inside of the prostate.
-The procedure is performed under general anesthesia.
+The procedure is done under general anesthesia.

-TURP is not as common as it once was.
-Medications are now available that are very effective for relieving symptoms of prostate enlargement.
+TURP is not as common as it was in the past.
+Medicines are now available that are very effective for relieving symptoms of prostate enlargement.
 Most men who have an enlarged prostate do not need surgery.

 eMedicineHealth Medical Reference from Healthwise

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.